Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Basic Rules and Legal/character-classes-ii.md

   ^2^ Tiny viper.
   ----------------------------------------------------------------------------------------------- --------------------------------------------------------

+### Familiar Basics
-**Familiar Basics:** Use the basic statistics for a creature of the familiar's kind, but make the following changes:
+Use the basic statistics for a creature of the familiar's kind, but make the following changes:

 *Hit Dice:* For the purpose of effects related to number of Hit Dice,